RedevLtd/Sear/README.md

 Once the number of hits exceeds `9` within the last `10` minutes, an alert will be sent.

+The interval is set via a standard cron definition.

 	<Alert>
 		<Name>SMS Errors</Name>
 		 <Interval>* * * * *</Interval>